Wound healing – scars and white hair on horses

-- There are cells in your horse’s skin that produce pigment as your horse’s hair grows.
+- Cells in your horse’s skin produce pigment as your horse’s hair grows.
 These production cells, as they are called, are responsible for the color of your horse’s coat.
 They are also delicate and love to get damaged.
 After damage, you might have a wound where the hair grows back, but the pigment doesn’t, which gives your horse a white patch.
 Scars and white hairs on horses are linked to what type of cells are damaged.

-- Fun fact about white hairs on your horse – you might not ever see an open wound.
+- Fun fact about your horse’s white hair- you might never see an open wound.
 Pressure from ill-fitting saddles commonly creates permanent white patches of hair.